Surf Forecasts:

 Best Forecast Surf Conditions for Kilcummin Harbour this week:

-The most powerful waves expected at Kilcummin Harbour in the next 16 days are 2.5m 10s and forecast to arrive on Saturday (Jul 25) at 1PM.
+The most powerful waves expected at Kilcummin Harbour in the next 16 days are 3.5m 10s and forecast to arrive on Wednesday (Aug 19) at 4AM.
 Winds are predicted to be cross-offshore at the time the swell arrives.
+The largest open ocean swell (not directed at the beach) is 0.5m 3s period and expected on Monday (Aug 17) at 4PM.

 | Wave Type | Time (IST) & Date | Wave Height & Period |